 Writer & Lecturer

-Rachel is a regular contributor to The New York Times, The Washington Post, The New Yorker, Forbes and Essence.
+Rachel is a regular contributor to Cultured magazine, Atmos magazine and The Cut, and has been featured in The Washington Post, The New York Times, Forbes, Harper’s Bazaar and The New Yorker.
 Rachel lives & loves in Brooklyn, New York.

 Monthly self paced, self priced learning collective, committed to celebrating and highlighting the genius of academics of colour.